Isolating information from one period to another in terms of the revenues and expenses.

 So let’s look at income summary account here, and you can see that from entry number one.
 From this income summary credit when this gets posted, this got posted as a credit here to your income summary general ledger account.
 And then from entry number two, entry number two you had a debit to income summary of 9,860, and that got posted as a debit to income summary general ledger account.

 This creates a balance of 10,140 credit.
 Your job in step three is to take this credit balance of 10,140 and bringing it to a zero balance.

 How do you that?
 You do that by creating another closing entry in step three which will debit the income summary for 10,140.
 And the offsetting account will go to your capital account if it’s a proprietorship, or to retained earnings if it’s a corporation.

 Dr. Income Summary 3,500 Cr.
 Advertising Expense 3,500

 And when you make this entry, entry number three with a debit income summary and you post that to your general ledger income summary account, here at the debit you can see the cross reference (相互参照), here is a debit 10,140 and you see the cross reference that says closing that will give you a zero balance.

 Now what is important to remember with entry number three is when you credit your capital account or retained earning account that amount represent your net income in this case.

-So your net income basicallay is getting shifted into your capital account or into your retain earning accout increasing it.
+So your net income basically is getting shifted into your capital account or into your retain earning account increasing it.
 Step four is your drawing account and again this is only if you have a proprietorship.

-Now remember that will not here but that the entry number three is when you’re using your retain earning or capital, you’re not closing out the account you are merely increasing your capital or retain earnings acccount through that entry number three.
+Now remember that will note here, but that the entry number three is when you’re using your retain earning or capital, you’re not closing out the account, you are merely increasing your capital or retain earnings account through that entry number three.

-So this is an orverview of the closing out process again we go to the different entries I’ve given the rationale and I hope this will help you further in your studies.
+So this is an overview of the closing out process again we go to the different entries I’ve given the rationale (根拠) and I hope this will help you further in your studies.